sarahbridle/skypy-1/CONTRIBUTING.md

 ### Hack away!

+Write the code you want to contribute

+### Upload your changes

 Write the new code you would like to contribute and *commit* it to the feature branch on your local repository.
 Ideally commit small units of work often with clear and descriptive commit messages describing the changes you made.
 To commit changes to a file:

   ```bash